zowe/community/Technical-Steering-Committee/components.md

-Within the components we have two important axis with respect to the state of the components.
-First is whether they are already mature and the second whether regardless of their maturity components belong to core.

-Steps
-- Identify all components Zowe supports.
-- Identify other components
-- Identify the state of the components
+# Components

+The code within the Zowe is structured into components.
+There are components that belong to the Core of the Zowe and components that are extensions of Zowe.
+Components together with their dedication and lifecycle status are described in the [list of components](list-of-components.md).

+Every component follows semantic versioning.
+The component states for the relevant versions their status.
+Unless the status is defined, the status is archived.
+Therefore for every component it is possible to be in multiple stages based on the version.

+E.g. API Mediation Layer:
+- v0.x.x - Archived
+- v1.x.x - GA
+- v2.x.x - Under development

+## Lifecycle

+The components are going through the four stages of their lifecycle.
+Under development -> Technical Preview -> Generally Avaliable -> Deprecated -> Archived.
+All the components as we understand them within Zowe are versioned and use semantic versioning.

+- Under Development
+- Technical Preview
+- Generally Available (GA)
 - Deprecated

-How do I find all components that are delivered and developed within Zowe.

-There are 122 https://github.com/orgs/zowe/repositories within Zowe.
-Do we consider each of them as a component?
-We have ownership of som e of the repositories by some of the squads.

-I believe that one of the issues is that there isn't 1:1 match for the components with the repositories.

-# Lifecycle (Maturity)

-Can be installed and run via the Zowe technologies.
-Has the manifest and bin and 0 or more lifecycle scripts.
-It ignores the API ML.

-Units of software that they have.

-Components
-- Under development - Not part of Zowe in any capacity.
-- Technical Preview - Supported, the only difference is that there may be some breaking changed when the component reaches the Generally Available status.
-- Generally Available -
-- Deprecated - Remains part of the Zowe, it's going to be removed with next major release.
-- Emeritus - Not part of Zowe in any capacity.
-Not supported.

-From the support perspective
-- Technical Preview, Generally Available and Deprecated are supported for the versions in which they are part of.

-Features
-- In Progress (Under development)
-- Preview?
+- Archived

+### Under Development

+Component in this stage isn't yet ready to be deployed in production.
+The squad is working on it and preparing it for the deployment.
+In general this means that the component is in version 0.x.x

+### Technical Preview

+v1 for the component

-- Generally Available
+### Generally Available

+Guarantees support for all the versions within the Active releases and Maintenance releases since it came out.

-- Deprecated
+### Deprecated
-- Removed

-# Status
+There will be no more support after this major version release enter the maintenance stage.
+The next active major release will have the component removed.

+### Archived

+Component in this stage doesn't receive any support.
+The code is still part of the Zowe and you can use it but ther is no guarantee nor support for such components.

+## Dedication

-The components are either part of the Zowe core or the extensions.
-Do we have a concept of the component per repository?
+The components within Zowe are either part of the Zowe core or part of the Zowe extensions or Vendor based extensinos and components.

-## Core
+### Core

-Core components are part of the base installation of the Zowe and as such will be available on every system with Zowe installed.

-## Extension

-Extension components aren't part of the base installation.
-They are delivered separately either via mechanism provided by Zowe or by some mechanism provided by
+The Core components together form the main parts of Zowe.
+Every system should have these components installed in order to have a full usage of the Zowe.
+There are server side and client side components that together orchestrate the whole Zowe functionality.
+The squads are responsible.

-### API-Layer example
+### Extension

-Core

-- Gateway Service
-- Discovery Service
-- API Catalog Service
-- Caching Service
-- Onboarding-enabler-java
-- Onboarding-enabler-spring
--

-Extensions

-- Discoverable Client - Extension
--
+The extensions created by Zowe contains relevant functionalities that we believe that everyone should benefit from.